joremika/ef.remover/docs/project-roadmap.md

 ### <a name="roadmap"></a>
-This section is work in progress.
+This section is a work in progress.